Why teams are

 How is TAHO different from Kubernetes or serverless runtimes?

 TAHO isn’t another orchestrator.
-It’s a high-efficiency compute layer purpose-built for HPC, AI/ML, and always-on workloads.
+It’s a high-efficiency compute layer built for HPC, AI/ML, and always-on workloads.
 No cold starts, no YAML forests, and no orchestration sprawl.
-Just faster execution, simpler scaling, and less overhead.
+It takes your computing from seconds to milliseconds.
+Faster execution.
+Simpler scaling.
+Less overhead.

 Can I deploy TAHO without rewriting everything?